 this is the first legitimate release from luke silas as knife city. he makes loud dance music using game boys, and loves to play it live for you. buy him a drink if you go to a show. plz&thx! °•.˛♥˛.•°

-This EP was composed and recorded using a Nintendo Game Boy and Johan Kotlinski's Little Sound Dj software over a period spanning 2009-2011, in New York City (with the exception of redshift, written on Long Beach Island, NJ).
-I spent much of this same period studying and teaching philosophy, which has, among other blessings, acquainted me with the limitations of words.
-Ockham's Chainsaw is a fanatical application of William of Ockham's advice to prefer the simplest hypothesis: the very simplest hypothesis is " ".
-I believe that music is itself communicative, and I offer this EP as an argument for the conclusion: YES.
+This EP was composed and recorded using a Nintendo Game Boy and Johan Kotlinski's Little Sound Dj software from 2009-2011, in New York City and Long Beach Island, NJ.
+Ockham's Chainsaw is a fanatical application of William of Ockham's advice to prefer the simplest hypothesis: the very simplest hypothesis, " ", is advanced in this instrumental music.

 "This is a pretty serious release," said Jellica in the email that accompanied my copy of Safafa.
 Like all great British eccentrics, Jellica is very serious about everything he does, whether he's giving his tracks utterly unpronounceable titles, penning musical homages to cats or indulging in some of the most expressive free-dance you're ever likely to see on stage at a chip gig.
 With Safafa, he's set his sights even higher: nothing less than an epic counter-factual voyage to the stars, wherein space was conquered in the 80s by an Amiga-fixated generation of British kids.
 The tempos are slower on Safafa but Jellica's LSDJ magic is as intricate and textured as ever, reflecting the contradictions of a journey where the enormous speeds achieved are dwarfed by the vast distances yet to be covered.
 All in a day's work for Jellica - a serious man, but all the more fun for it.